syncfusion-content/uwp-docs/uwp/DataGrid/Column-Types.md

 ## GridColumn

-[GridColumn](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridColumn.html) is an abstract class provides base functionalities for all the column types in SfDataGrid.
+[GridColumn](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridColumn.html) is an abstract class provides base functionalities for all the column types in Data Grid.

 ### Mapping column to particular property